Cotuit Kettleers: The 1980s bring three more titles in the Greer era

 The 1984 Kettleers finished the regular season in third place, and in an unusual move, the league's 1984 playoffs were contested in a four-team double-elimination round-robin format.
 The tournament came down to a final pair of games between Cotuit and Wareham, a team skippered by a young Mike Roberts.
 The first game was a must-win for Cotuit, and hurler Joe Lynch was up to the task.
 Lynch spun a two-hitter, and CCBL Hall of Fame slugger Greg Vaughn doubled and scored the game-winning run on a wild pitch in the fifth that put the Kettleers up by the final 2–1 tally.
 Cotuit took the decisive final game on the strength of Vaughn's three-run homer in the sixth, claiming its 11th championship crown.

 Rubén Amaro Jr. belted a key home run in Cotuit's 1985 title series.

 Cotuit's playoff hero Vaughn was back in 1985, and took home league MVP honors, batting .343 with 10 homers and 15 stolen bases.
 The '85 Kettleers also boasted the league's Outstanding Pro Prospect in John Ramos, as well as future major leaguer Rubén Amaro Jr., and ace hurler Grady Hall.
 The team finished second in the league with an impressive 28–14 record, and met Harwich in the playoff semifinals.
 The Kettleers got a three-run dinger from Amaro, and Hall got the win on the mound as Cotuit took Game 1 at home by a 6–3 final.
 Games 2 & 3 were played as a doubleheader, with the Mariners taking the Game 2 front end, 1–0.
 Cotuit bats erupted in the Game 3 finale, taking the series with a 10–2 win.
 In the championship series, the Kettleers faced Chatham, and went down to a 4–3 defeat in Game 1.
 Cotuit bounced back with an 8–1 win in Game 2 at home behind the mound work of Hall and an offensive explosion that included a two-run dinger by Vaughn.
 In the decisive Game 3 finale at Chatham, the Kettleers got a complete game gem from Steffan Majer, Amaro blasted a three-run homer, and Vaughn added a solo shot in Cotuit's 5–2 win.
 Hall was named playoff MVP, and Greer had his second consecutive title and third overall.
 The 1986 Kettleers featured the league's Outstanding Pro Prospect, Cris Carpenter, and reached the league title series for the fourth consecutive season, but fell to Orleans.
+1988 Kettleer Jeff Kent went on to enjoy a distinguished major league career, retiring as the all-time home run leader among second basemen, and earning induction to the National Baseball Hall of Fame in 2026.